ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 a "pass", their limitations also apply.

 Additional DMARC constraints occur when a message is processed by some Mediators, such as mailing lists.
 Transiting a Mediator often causes either the authentication to fail or Identifier Alignment to be lost.
-These transformations may conform to standards but will still prevent a DMARC "pass".
+These transformations may conform to standards but still prevent a DMARC "pass".

 In addition to Mediators, mail that is sent by authorized,